The Conservative Organizational Entrepreneur

 You Can Make Things Happen

-As an organizational entrepreneur, you could become a highly effective activist.
+As an organizational entrepreneur, you could become a highly effective leader.
 Your organization could develop large cadres of effective activists.
-Then, when opportunities arose in a legislative battle, an election contest, or a public policy battle of any kind, the people whom you have identified and activated would be ready and able to focus their actions intelligently.
+Then, when opportunities arise in a legislative battle, an election contest, or a public policy battle of any kind, the people whom you have identified and activated will be ready and able to focus their actions intelligently.